Stratification as a general variance reduction method for Markov chain Monte Carlo: Conclusions

 \section{Conclusions}

 We have analyzed the Eigenvector Method for Umbrella Sampling (EMUS), an especially simple and effective stratified MCMC method sharing many features with the popular WHAM~\cite{WHAM1992} and MBAR~\cite{shirts2008statistically} methods of computational chemistry.
-We have demonstrated the advantages of EMUS for sampling from multimodal distributions and computing tail probabilities, and we have explained the problems which may occur if the method is implemented poorly.
-Our theoretical results on the efficiency of EMUS rely on a new class of perturbation estimates for Markov chains, which we derived in~\cite{ThVKWe:Perturbation}.
-We have also proposed novel applications of stratified MCMC in statistics.
-Specifically, we have used EMUS to efficiently visualize the posterior distribution of a Bayesian mixture model.
-We use EMUS to show that the pathological features of the posterior distribution do not significantly affect inference based on the model, at least not for the particular data set that we consider.
-Significant challenges remain.
-In particular, for high-dimensional problems, it may be difficult to choose a good collective variable.
-We hope to address this issue in future work.
+We have demonstrated the advantages of EMUS for sampling from multimodal distributions and computing tail probabilities, and we have explained how to identify and resolve the problems which may occur if the method is implemented poorly.
+We have also given a tutorial intended to explain how to diagnose and correct problems related to poorly chosen strata.